The Batman movie's release date - plus cast and news

 What’s The Batman about?

+“They [the friend] said, ‘I think the script is good.
+I also think you’ll drink yourself to death if you go through what you just went though again’,” Affleck told the New York Times.

-This new feature is reportedly independent from the wider DC universe, picking up wth the caped crusader in the midst of his crimefighting career, rather than telling an origin story.
+This new feature is reportedly independent from the wider DC universe, picking up with the caped crusader in the midst of his crimefighting career, rather than telling an origin story.

 No specific plot details have been released yet, but rumour has it that the film could be adapting acclaimed Batman miniseries The Long Halloween by Jeph Loeb and Tim Sale, which saw a young-ish Dark Knight track down a serial killer who murders his victims on holidays throughout the year.